JuodaanViinaa/MedPCPy/README.md

 ]
 ```

-This function can copy an entire array from the individual xlsx files and paste it on a specific column of the individual file and on a dedicated sheet on the summary file.
+This function can copy an entire array from the individual .xlsx files and paste it on a specific column of the individual file and on a dedicated sheet on the summary file.
 Much like the ["resp_dist"](#resp-dist) function, this function automatically creates the necessary sheets for each subject on the summary file.
 Each subject will have one dedicated sheet named `[subject name]_[label]`, and each session will be written on a different column.

 The `"source"` argument indicates the column from the individual xlsx file which will be copied.
 This is known after converting at least one file and manually determining the position of the column of interest.
 The `"column"` argument determines the position in which the column will be pasted in the sheet in which all full-lists are written in the individual file (1 = A, 2 = B, etc).
 Finally, the `"header"` argument determines both the title which the column will have on the individual xlsx file and the title of the dedicated sheet which will be created on the summary file.